 Listen.
 Do you want to know a secret?
 Do you promise not to tell?
 (And if you’re a Beatles fan, you’re chiming in with a woh-oo-wooooooh-oooooo about now…) Today I am going to tell you a secret about secrets.
-It’s an amazing saving money tip, and yet it is not spoken of in polite company.
+This is an amazing tip for saving money for all sorts of things–a rainy day, your auto insurance payment, that trip to the Bahamas you dream about on your way to sleep—and yet it is not spoken of in polite company.

 Here it is: don’t tell your significant other (you know, the spendy one?) about the money you are setting aside for savings.